ga4gh-schemablocks/sb-schemablocks-tools/README.md

 Here

 * The `source` and `working` directories are optional.
-* The `json`, `examples` and `doc` directories are populated by the _sbSchemaParser_
+* The `json`, `examples` and `doc` directories are populated by _sbSchemaParser_.

-##### Website Files
+### Website Files

-The _sbSchemaParser_ also generates copies of the `myschema.json` files into the canonical website directory, and a GH-pages version of the Markdown documentation file into the `pages` tree processed by the GH-pages "Jekyll" processing engine.
+_sbSchemaParser_ also generates copies of the `myschema.json` files into the canonical website directory, and a GH-pages version of the Markdown documentation file into the `pages` tree processed by the GH-pages "Jekyll" processing engine.
 The .md file contains a `permalink` directive in its YAML header, which will lead to GH-pages placing the HTML page at  "https://schemablocks.org/schemas/ga4gh/myschema.html".

 ```